CFSworks/puppet-ossec/README.md

 ## Limitations

-On RedHat-like systems, this module depends on the [Atomic repo](https://www6.atomicorp.com/channels/atomic/) to provide the OSSEC packages, and on the [EPEL repo](https://fedoraproject.org/wiki/EPEL) to provide a dependency, `inotify-tools`.
+On RedHat-like systems, this module depends on the [Wazuh repo](http://documentation.wazuh.com/en/latest/rpm.html) to provide the OSSEC packages, and on the [EPEL repo](https://fedoraproject.org/wiki/EPEL) to provide a dependency, `inotify-tools`.